 - Public networks, secured or not

-- Social engineering into organization or internal networks
+- Social engineering into an organization or internal network

 - Address Resolution Protocol (ARP) spoofing